 Day Hike Tips for Hiking in Montana Bear Country

-Be alert and aware of your surroundings, take note of headwinds and while hiking through dense brush.
+Be alert and aware of your surroundings, take note of wind direction, and be extra cautious when hiking through dense brush or forests.

 Carry bear spray and make sure it’s readily accessible.
 Having it buried in your backpack does not help during surprise encounters!
 We suggest carrying on your backpack hip belt.

 Make your presence known– particularly around loud areas like waterfalls or creeks.
 You can do this by talking, singing, yelling, or carrying bells.

 Avoid hiking around dawn or dusk if you can.
 Bears are more likely to be moving around in this time.

 Don’t leave your belongings unattended, especially if it’s food.
 Anything with a scent could attract a bear (food, toiletries, etc).

 We would suggest leashing your dog.
 Dogs can initiate an attack by chasing or harassing a bear, which could result in the dog running back to you with a barrelling bear in tow.